dswh/dsml_nov_sep_batch_git_demo/README.md

-This is a Git Demo project for Scaler learners.
+This is a Git & GitHub Demo project for Scaler learners.